yarusophialiu/react-native-typing-game/day2/hangman/README.md

 1. When you open `server.js`, you may hit a brick wall again in terms of understanding.
 You can see there's some stuff about webpack dev server in this code, so this might give you some idea that the server is building and serving apps like the webpack dev server you used last week.
 But other than that, it's probably still unclear how the app works from here.

-    There's 2 possible trains of thought that might lead you to a good entry point into the app from here.
+    There are 2 possible trains of thought that might lead you to a good entry point into the app from here.

     1. Follow the webpack thread.
 If webpack isn't itself super scary to you (situations like this are one argument for learning it a little even if you'll never write it yourself), you may be able to skim the `webpack.config.js` file for clues about what it does.
 We see that there's a production and non-production version of this file, but since we are not running on production we'll look at the latter.
 If you remember any webpack, you may remember that the `entry` key specifies what file is the topmost level of the frontend code that webpack will have to build, and there we see `/app/index.js`.